-On the day we visited, I totally forgot the address for the playground, and since we had only been 2 times before, I did not know how to get there.
+On the day we visited, I totally forgot the address for Greenwood Park, and since we had only been 2 times before, I did not know how to get there.
 So we drove around the streets of Longmeadow, probably looking sketchy while mommy slowed down and backed up through residential neighborhoods.
 But I finally found it!
 And when I realized just what street it was on, I realized how easy it is to find…

-The playground is located on Maple Road in Longmeadow next to one of the town’s swimming pools and many athletic fields.
+Greenwood Park is located on Maple Road in Longmeadow next to one of the town’s swimming pools and many athletic fields.
 There’s even a big sign so you can’t miss it.

 The parking lot is rather large and has many spaces available.
 Even on busy days, you can always find a spot.
 There is a short walkway to the playground.